-IELTS also recognises that people have different approaches to answering questions.
-For example, with IELTS you can answer questions within the Reading test or within the Writing test in the order that suits you.
+IELTS recognizes that people have different approaches to answering questions.
+For example, with both IELTS Academic and General Training, you can answer questions within the Reading or Writing test in an order that suits you.
 You can also make changes to your Reading answers during the hour of the Reading test and adjust your Writing responses during the hour of the Writing test.

 Scheduled tests up to 3 - 4 times a month or on demand, and results available in the 13th* day (paper-based IELTS)

 Gives you separate scores in all four skill areas of listening, reading, writing and speaking, as well as an overall band score

-Available in more than 1000 locations in more than 145 countries and transportable all around the world
+Available in more than 1000 locations across over 145 countries and transportable all around the world

 IDP: IELTS Australia, Cambridge English Language Assessment and the British Council jointly own and manage the test

-Latest techniques that test your ability to use language rather than knowledge of grammar / vocabulary of a language
+Latest techniques that test your ability to use language, rather than memorization of grammar / vocabulary of a language

-The IELTS approach is recognised as being fair, reliable and valid to all candidates, whatever their nationality, cultural background, gender or special needs.
+The IELTS approach is recognized as being fair, reliable and valid to all candidates - regardless of nationality, cultural background, gender or special needs.
 The test questions are developed by a network known as the IELTS item writers in Australia, Canada, New Zealand, UK and the US.
-They are based on real life sources (for example, advertisements, books, newspapers and company policies), so ensuring that they are always fit for purpose.
+They are based on real life sources (for example, advertisements, books, newspapers and company policies), ensuring they are always fit for purpose.

 IELTS has been developed in close consultation with academics, professional bodies and immigration authorities from around the world.

 IELTS is owned by a global partnership of education and language experts: the British Council, IDP: IELTS Australia and the Cambridge English Language Assessment.
-These bodies are dedicated to academic excellence, cultural understanding, student recruitment and creating success worldwide.
+These bodies are dedicated to academic excellence, cultural understanding, student recruitment and creating worldwidesuccess.